 - Data transferred from browsers (e.g. browser history)

-- Information about special features, like competitions, online advertising, etc.
+- Information about special features, like sweepstakes, online advertising, etc.

 - If required, information on the use of web analytics tools such as Google Analytics